digital-asset/daml/docs/source/daml/intro/4_Transformations.rst

 There are four commits corresponding to the four ``submit`` statements in the scenario.
 Within each commit, we see that it's actually actions that have ids of the form ``#commit_number:action_number``.
 Contract ids are just the id of their ``create`` action.
 Commits ``#2`` and ``#4`` contain ``exercise`` actions with ids ``#2:1`` and ``#4:1``.
 The ``create`` actions of the updated, ``Contact`` contracts,  ``#2:2`` and ``#4:2``, are indented and found below a line reading ``children:``, making the tree structure apparent.

-The are a few extra ``fetch`` nodes scattered around.
+There are a few extra ``fetch`` nodes scattered around.
 These are inserted as activeness checks.
 As they have no effect, it's safe not to worry about them.

 A Simple Cash Model
 -------------------